NYC, big employers taking hard line against vaccine holdouts

-New York on Tuesday became the nation's first big city to announce it will require proof of COVID-19 vaccination at restaurants, shows and gyms, joining a growing list of state and local governments and major employers taking a hard line against both the surging delta variant and vaccine holdouts.
+New York City, Microsoft, Tyson Foods and the U.S. auto industry joined a cascading number of state and local governments and major employers Tuesday that are taking a hard line against both the surging delta variant and the holdouts who have yet to get vaccinated.

-Meat and poultry giant Tyson Foods said it will require all of its approximately 120,000 U.S. employees to get the shot over the next three months, becoming one of the first large employers of front-line workers to do so.

-Microsoft will mandate its roughly 100,000 U.S. workers — plus vendors and visitors — show proof of vaccination in September.
-And an estimated 150,000 unionized workers at the big three U.S. automakers will have to go back to wearing masks starting Wednesday.

 “The goal here is to convince everyone that this is the time.
 If we’re going to stop the delta variant, the time is now.
-And that means getting vaccinated right now," New York Mayor Bill de Blasio said in announcing the aggressive new measures that will go into effect in mid-August.
+And that means getting vaccinated right now,” Mayor Bill de Blasio said in announcing that New York will demand people show proof of COVID-19 vaccination at indoor restaurants, shows and gyms.

-Vaccination cards will be accepted as proof of inoculation, along with state and city apps.
+The hard-line measure — the first such step taken by a big U.S. city — goes into effect in mid-August.
+Vaccination cards or state and city apps will be accepted as proof of inoculation.

+Meanwhile, meat and poultry giant Tyson Foods said it will require all of its approximately 120,000 U.S. employees to get the shot over the next three months.
+Microsoft will demand that its roughly 100,000 U.S. employees — as well as visitors and others — show proof of vaccination starting in September.

+And an estimated 150,000 unionized workers at the big three U.S. automakers will have to go back to wearing masks starting Wednesday, while nonunion Toyota, with a U.S. workforce of about 36,000, said it will do likewise at most of its sites across the country.

 Florida has more people now in the hospital with COVID-19 than at any other time during the outbreak — over 11,500.
 Louisiana reported an all-time high of more than 2,100 hospital patients with the virus, most of them unvaccinated.
 Both states’ vaccination rates are below the national average.